 The Tertiary Education Quality Standards Agency (TEQSA) is an independent statutory authority established in 2011.
-It sits within the Industry and Innovation portfolio.
+It sits within the Education portfolio.

 TEQSA's role and functions

 The Tertiary Education Quality and Standards Agency (TEQSA) regulates and assures the quality of Australia’s large, diverse and complex higher education sector.
 The higher education sector in total employs over 107,000 people in Australia and in 2009 had close to $19.9 billion in total revenue.
 The Australian higher education system comprises both public and private universities, Australian branches of overseas universities, and other higher education providers with and without self-accrediting authority.
 Qualifications available from higher education providers range from undergraduate awards, (bachelor degrees, associate degrees or advanced diplomas) to postgraduate awards, including graduate diplomas, masters degrees and doctoral degrees.

 TEQSA registers and assesses the performance of higher education providers against the Higher Education Standards Framework.
 The Standards Framework comprises five domains: Provider Standards, Qualification Standards, Teaching and Learning Standards, Information Standards and Research Standards.
 The Provider Standards and Qualifications Standards are collectively the Threshold Standards, which all providers must meet in order to enter and remain within Australia’s higher education system.

 The Review of Australian Higher Education (the Bradley Review) recommended an independent national regulatory body be responsible for regulating all types of tertiary education.
 The Review team reasoned that a national approach would provide a more effective, streamlined and integrated sector, achieving a sustainable and responsible higher education system in the larger, more diverse and demand-driven environment.